 And don’t overlook MSW prerequisites.
-Many programs may also prefer students have a well-rounded liberal arts background that includes study in subjects such as math, science (physical, biological, and psychological), history, social sciences, humanities, research, and the arts.
+Many programs may also prefer students to have a well-rounded liberal arts background that includes study in subjects such as math, science (physical, biological, and psychological), history, social sciences, humanities, research, and the arts.
 Some programs may prefer applicants have one to two years’ experience as paid or unpaid employees or volunteers in human services and/or social work settings.

-Also, Students for whom English is not their first language typically need to receive a minimum score on the TOEFL or IELTS in order to be accepted into an MSW program.
+Also, students for whom English is not their first language typically need to receive a minimum score on the TOEFL or IELTS in order to be accepted into an MSW program.
 Minimum required scores vary by school and program, but generally fall around 550 on the paper test (TOEFL), 79 on the internet-based test (TOEFL), and 6.5 on the IELTS.

 Advanced Standing or Employed Practitioners’ Admissions

-Some programs offer advanced standing or employed-practitioners’ admission to students who demonstrate especially high academic achievement, have a recent educational background in social work, and/or have worked in the field of social work for a certain amount of time.
-Special or advanced standing admissions typically allow students to enroll in shorter programs and skip certain prerequisite work.
-Ask your admissions counselor if you are eligible for special or advanced admissions.
+Some programs may offer advanced standing or employed-practitioners’ admission to students who demonstrate especially high academic achievement, have a recent educational background in social work, and/or have worked in the field of social work for a certain amount of time.
+You’ll probably need to submit a resume for MSW applications to these kinds of programs.

 Coursework Requirements for Social Work Degree

-Concentrations, typically studied in the second and third years of study, allow students to specialize in various areas of social work such as clinical social work, medical social work, social and community management, public social work and advocacy, and private practice social work.
+Concentrations, typically studied in the second and third years of study, may allow students to specialize in various areas of social work such as clinical social work, medical social work, social and community management, public social work and advocacy, and private practice social work.
 Also, because many programs require students to take research methodology courses in both their first and following years of study, students are sometimes asked to submit and defend a thesis or dissertation at the end of their programs.